INTIMATE LIGHTING THE CREMATOR

 Hot on the heels of the excellent Polish Cinema Classics set from Second Run comes a more modest but worthwhile collection of three prime films from their catalog of '60s Czech cinema milestones, only one of which has received a significant English-subtitled DVD release outside the UK.
-That one is The Cremator, a wonderfully macabre slice of social commentary you can read about in more detail here and which is included in the same configuration as its standalone Second Run release.

 The earliest of the set, and indeed one of the first official Czech New Wave films, is the virtually wordless Diamonds of the Night (Démanty noci), the striking debut feature from director Jan Němec who went on to helm A Report on the Party and Guests.
 The stripped-down look at the brutal consequences of war revolves around the journey of two nameless adolescents (Jánsky and Kumbera) who, while in transit between concentration camps, escape from their train and go on the run through the countryside.
 Along the way they encounter some peasants, wind up in hot water for alleviating their starvation by pilfering some bread, and try to outrun some gun-toting locals.